Grey or silver with a white spot

 The Weimaraner does have some health issues.
 He is prone to bloat and digestive problems, especially if he steals food that is too rich for his belly.
 He may also suffer joint problems, especially when he ages, but you can still expect a decent lifespan from this graceful, beautiful breed.

-Weimaraner are not the best dog for a first-time owner, because poor training and poor socialization can lead to behavioral issues, but well-trained Weims are distinguished, polite, and well-behaved members of the family.
+Weimaraners are not the best dogs for a first-time owner, because poor training and poor socialization can lead to behavioral issues, but well-trained Weims are distinguished, polite, and well-behaved members of the family.

 1. Their eyes change color with age.

 There are several distinct features of the Weimaraner.
 As well as their beautiful and striking grey coat, their eyes are considered to be highly emotive and expressive, but did you know that they change as the dog ages?
 As a puppy, this breed has light blue, piercing eyes.
 As they get older, the color changes to either amber or a blue-gray color.
 This change usually occurs at around 6 months of age.